NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

 Feel free to reach out to me on Discord at **<kendrik2.0>**

 ## Current version Notice:
+Update on 19.07.25: delay for gambling switched to seconds, please update in your database if needed.
 #### For changed files, see `version-info.md`.
 - 🔧 Skender v2.2 (bug fixes) released on 23.06.2025.
-- 🔧 Skender v2.1 (bug fixes) released on 11.06.2025.
-- 🆕 Skender v2.0 was released on 11.06.2025 (european time format).
+- Skender v2.0 was released on 11.06.2025 (european time format).
 Please take a look at `version-info.md`, especially if you used the JSON version before !

-- 🛠️ Please read `command-list.md`.
+🛠️ Please read `command-list.md`.
 It includes a list of all available commands with explanations and tips.

 ---